MainulDip/iOS-study/xcode-overview.md

 ### task
 - clone view : alt/option drag
-- view to IBOutlet Connection : ctrl + drag the arrow
+- view to IBOutlet Connection : ctrl + drag the arrow.
-- segue add : drag the top dot to another view, also give the segue an identifire
+- segue add : drag the top dot to another view, also give the segue an identifier
 - zoon in 100% storyboard editor : ctrl + cmd + =
 - zoom out : use the bottom zoom in/out button.